-The famous vineyard is located in the municipality of Pessac (suburb of Bordeaux) in the Pessac-Léognan area of Graves (Bordeaux).
+The famous winery is located in the commune of Pessac (suburb of Bordeaux) in the Pessac-Léognan area of Graves (Bordeaux).
 Its origins go back to Arnaud I Pontac, who made a fortune from 1496 as an exporter of wine and vines from Bordeaux.
 His son Jean de Pontac (1488-1589) built the north wing of the château in 1550.
-In 1525 he married Jeanne de Bellon, who brought a part of the Haut-Brion vineyard into the marriage as a dowry.
+In 1525 he married Jeanne de Bellon, who brought part of the Haut-Brion vineyard into the marriage as a dowry.
 His only sister Marie married an Arnaud de Lestonnac, who founded the neighbouring Château La Mission Haut-Brion in 1540.
-From the three marriages of Jean Pontac (the last he entered into at the age of 76) fifteen children were born.
-The next two Pontac generations have nothing worth mentioning regarding viticulture.
-Through Arnaud III de Pontac (1599-1682), the wines of Haut-Brion began to be known in England.
-He recognized the importance of the English market and is considered the founder of the Château wines, because he was the first in Bordeaux to market a wine under the name of the winery as "Haut-Brion".
+Fifteen children were born of Jean Pontac's three marriages (the last of which he entered into at the age of 76).
+In the next two Pontac generations, there is nothing worth mentioning in terms of viticulture.
+It was through Arnaud III de Pontac (1599-1682) that the wines of Haut-Brion began to be known in England.
+He recognised the importance of the English market and is considered the founder of château wines because he was the first to market a wine in Bordeaux under the name of the estate as "Haut-Brion".

 As honorary chairman of the Domäne Wachau, it is the easiest and quickest way for me to access the wein.plus encyclopaedia when I have questions.
 The certainty of receiving well-founded and up-to-date information here makes it an indispensable guide.Hans-Georg Schwarz